mostjs/core/docs/api.rst

   loop :: (b -> a -> { seed :: b, value :: c }) -> b -> Stream a -> Stream c

 Accumulate results using a feedback loop that emits one value and feeds back another to be used in the next iteration.

 It allows you to maintain and update a "state" (a.k.a. feedback, a.k.a. seed for the next iteration) while emitting a different value.
-In contrast, scan feeds back and produces the same value.
+In contrast, :ref:`scan` feeds back and produces the same value.

 .. code-block:: javascript